Guide to Linux Patch Management

-Some patches, such as patches related to security, should be installed immediately.
-Other patches should be allowed to mature a bit before installation.
+Security-related patches should be deployed immediately, however, other types should be reviewed prior to implementation.
 General software and system updates, as with any other piece of software, can have bugs and other issues.
 Waiting on the general public to stress-test this software a bit before you install it on your own system is a good idea.

 Update from RPM Repositories

-It’s important to know that your patches are coming from reliable sources.
-Strictly enforcing a rule to only apply patches from RPM repositories is a good way to know that what you’re installing is safe.
+To make sure that patches you install are obtained from trustworthy sources, apply those listed in RPM repositories.
 Software packages listed in reputable repositories can be trusted, and downloads are verified using MD5 checksums.

 Set Up Notification Processes